Azure/azure-sdk-for-go/sdk/messaging/azservicebus/README.md

     if errors.As(err, &sbErr) && sbErr.Code == azservicebus.CodeLockLost {
       // The message lock has expired.
 This isn't fatal for the client, but it does mean
-      // that this message can be received by another receiver (or potentially this one). fmt.Printf("Message lock expired\n")
+      // that this message can be received by another Receiver (or potentially this one). fmt.Printf("Message lock expired\n")

       // You can extend the message lock by calling receiver.RenewMessageLock(msg) before the